 - defence vessels.

 These vessels should use continual maintenance to prevent biofouling.
 Because they're more likely to be fouled, operators of these vessels may also need to:

 - clean before arrival (or within 24 hours of arrival), or

 - use an MPI-approved treatment before arriving.

 Yachts and other recreational vessels

-Arriving yachts and other recreational vessels need to meet the biofouling requirements as part of getting clearance to cruise freely in our waters.
+Arriving yachts and other recreational vessels need to meet New Zealand's biofouling requirements as part of getting clearance to cruise freely in our waters.
 The IMO provides detailed guidance for recreational vessel owners to manage biofouling.

-- Biofouling requirements for recreational vessels [PDF, 1.1 MB]
+- NZ biofouling requirements for recreational vessels [PDF, 1.1 MB]

 Vessels arriving for refit or haul-out